 The Natural Law Of People

-All of humankind has a default way of behaving that we will always adopt... until we don't!
+Everybody has a default way of behaving that we will always adopt... until we don't!

 That is the Natural Law of People, just like the law of gravity.
 You cannot avoid it!

-That is when true community emerges.
+That is when true community emerges in an organisation.

-If you want to discus this book a free 30 minute Introduction CallThree Things Successful Business Leaders Do
+To find out more book a free 30 minute Introduction CallThree Things Successful Business Leaders Do

 People who volunteer for organisations, charities or community projects for no pay because they are given the opportunity to make a contribution, and they are contributing to something that they care about, a cause that matters to them.